PaulLerner/ViQuAE/EXPERIMENTS.md

 ```

 ### Metrics
 We use [ranx](https://github.com/AmenRa/ranx) to compute the metrics.
-TODO explain how to compare models.
 I advise against using any kind of metric that uses recall (mAP, R-Precision, …)
 since we estimate relevant document on the go so the number of relevant documents will *depend on the systemS* you use.

+The above `meerqat.ir.search` saves results and qrels in format compatible with `trec_eval` if you prefer to use it.

+To compare different models (e.g. BM25+Image and DPR+Image), you should:
+- fuse the qrels (since relevant passages are estimated based on the model’s output): `python -m meerqat.ir.metrics qrels <qrels>... --output=experiments/ir/all_qrels.trec`
+- `python -m meerqat.ir.metrics ranx <run>... --qrels=experiments/ir/all_qrels.trec --output=experiments/ir/comparison`

 Beware that the ImageNet-ResNet and ArcFace results cannot be compared, neither between them nor with BM25/DPR because:
 - they are exclusive, roughly **half** the questions have a face -> ArcFace, other don't -> ResNet, while BM25/DPR is applied to **all** questions